charlie-collard/vim-redact-pass/README.markdown

 redact\_pass.vim
 ================

-This plugin switches off the` 'viminfo'`, `'backup'`, `'swapfile'`, and `'undofile'` options locally for the buffer when editing passwords in the `pass(1)` password manager, or a comparable tool if `g:redact_pass_pattern` is set beforehand.
+This plugin switches off the 'viminfo', 'backup', 'writebackup', 'swapfile', and 'undofile' options globally when editing a password in `pass(1)`.

 This is to prevent anyone being able to extract passwords from your Vim cache files in the event of a compromise.

-Test this carefully to make sure it works!
-If it doesn't, it is probably because you need to set `g:redact_pass_pattern` to fit your system's behaviour, or the plugin hasn't loaded at all.
+You should test this after installed to ensure you see this message is printed whenever you `pass edit`:

+> Editing password file--disabled leaky options!

 License
 -------